Trainings to Support Behavioral Health Access Challenges and Other Pathways

 - Investigating telemedicine use by partners for cohesive trainings and patient access—this will also require internet access in rural areas for patients.

-- Working with educational providers such as Penn State Brandywine and Abington, HCC partners and community groups to collaborate on trainings and micro-credentials to meet current and specific programming needs, including webinars and other flexible learning options.
+- Working with educational providers, HCC partners and community groups to collaborate on trainings and micro-credentials to meet current and specific programming needs, including webinars and other flexible learning options.
 These same providers may qualify for 50% training reimbursements through HCC grant funds.

 In Demand Health Care Jobs